nimbusscale/dominant-species/docs/conceptual-model.md

 The system may also take turns and perform actions.
 An example would be during the Wasteland phase, a system turn would be added to the end of the round.
 When the system's turn is reached, it would perform the action of removing all appropriate elements from tundra tiles.

 #### Action and Action Step
 An action is something a that can be done to change the state of the game.
 In DS this almost always involves adding or removing a piece from a space.
 Actions are comprised on one or more action steps.
 Many actions in DS would be a single step; a turn in the Adaption phase would include the action of taking an available element and placing it on an animal's space.
-But some actions have multiple steps, such as a turn in the Competition phase where the player would have potentially three steps eliminating an opposing species on a tile of each terrain type associated with the action space their pawn occupies.
+Some actions have multiple steps, such as a turn in the Competition phase.
+A turn in the Competition phase, the faction would have potentially three steps each eliminating an opposing species on a tile of each terrain type associated with the action space their pawn occupies.